 The J.F.
-Maddox Foundation exclusively funds nonprofit causes in the most southeastern county of New Mexico, Lea County.
-Education is a top priority, and youth causes, social services, and community development initiatives are also regularly considered for grants.
+Maddox Foundation exclusively funds nonprofit causes in the most southeastern county in New Mexico, Lea County.
+The foundation prioritizes education, and also funds youth causes, social services, and community development initiatives.

 The McCune Charitable Foundation is exclusive to the state of New Mexico and prioritizes economic development and stability, and innovation in education and the local food industry.

 Focuses on Texas.
 Supports education, as well as arts and culture, human services, health, and more.

 A philanthropic vehicle of Houston Texans founder Robert McNair and his wife Janice.
 The foundation's Texas grantmaking involves education, human services and more.

 This funder is run by Foundation Management Inc. and focuses on south-central Oklahoma.
 Top interests are education, human services, and community development.

 This Texas funder supports nonprofit efforts in water, clean energy, shale sustainability, and sustainability education.
 In the coming years, it will also fund land conservation and community efforts in Galveston.

 This Texas-focused foundation prioritizes health, specifically cancer research; Forth Worth is the home of the Moncrief Cancer Institute.
 It also backs arts and culture, animal rights, and human services.

 This Texas funder has many funds that touch on pretty much every nonprofit service you can imagine.
 Grants are awarded once per year.

 This funder supports charitable causes in Galveston, Austin, and Dallas.
 Interests are arts, humanities, religion, education, health, science, and community.